munificent/craftinginterpreters/book/statements-and-state.md

 ^code enclosing-field (1 before, 1 after)

-This field needs to be initialized, so we add a couple of constructors:
+This field needs to be initialized, so we add a couple of constructors.

 ^code environment-constructors